 Julie has many years’ experience and extensive involvement in community committees, organisations, boards and associations, including representing WALGA on the State Road Funds for Local Government Advisory Committee, the City of Gosnells History & Heritage Advisory Committee and South East Metropolitan Local Government Zone Committee.

-Nicole is a creative, thoughtful and enthusiastic person who is a valued at Ashburton Drive Primary School.
+Katie is a caring, dedicated and valued community member of Ashburton Drive Primary School.

 |Shannon Papas – Parent Representative